Smart SMB bank Tide comes out of the gate with bags of features

 The problem they are solving is that it can take weeks to set up a business account with a high street bank.
 Tide does this in minutes by scanning a passport or driving licence via the laptop or smartphone.

-It also has an automated book keeping service, minimising potential accountants’ fees and the ability to upload any supplier invoice and prepare a payment.
+It also has an automated bookkeeping service, minimising potential accountants’ fees and the ability to upload any supplier invoice and prepare a payment.
 Users can also create and send fully customisable invoices.
 There are no monthly fees, just 20p per bank payment and £1 per cash withdrawal charge.

 It launches on iPhone, Android and webIt’s also integrated with Xero.